Marfien/rewi-bw/README.md

   y: 64.0
   z: 2.5
   yaw: 180.0
-cps-tester: # Where the cps tester is located
+cps-tester: # Optional: Where the cps tester is located
   x: 14.5
+  y: 64.0
+  z: 2.5
+jump-and-run: # Optional: Where the jump and run is located
+  start:
+    x: 12.5
+    y: 64.0
+    z: 2.5
+  finish:
+    x: 10.5
     y: 64.0
     z: 2.5
 teams:
   <team color>:
     joiner: # The ArmorStand to join the team